pulumi/registry/themes/default/content/registry/packages/digitalocean/installation-configuration.md

 ---
 title: DigitalOcean Setup
-meta_desc: This page provides an overview on how to configure credentials for the Pulumi DigitalOcean Provider.
+meta_desc: Provides an overview on how to configure credentials for the Pulumi DigitalOcean Provider.
 layout: installation
 ---